 At the United Kingdom’s general election on 12 December 2019, candidates of the Conservative Party, led by the Prime Minister, the Rt.
 Hon.
 Boris Johnson, won a very comfortable 56.2% absolute majority of the 650 single-member constituencies in the House of Commons after the Conservative Party’s share of the United Kingdom vote rose to 43.6%.
 The turnout was 67.3%, compared with 68.8% in 2017.

 Table 1 below shows that the Opposition Labour Party won 32.1% of the national vote, but won a slightly lower percentage of the seats.
 Candidates from other than the two largest parties collectively won 24.3% of the vote, but only 12.6% of the seats, so the it was candidates of the Conservative Party that were the main beneficiaries of those wasted votes.
 Over 50% of all votes were for defeated candidates, and those votes were thus totally wasted.

 wasted under non-transferable plurality rules

-could, under PR-STV rules, have been
+could have, under PR-STV rules,

 Table 1: Percentages of House of Commons votes and seats gained by candidates of the parties shown